13 Ways to Get Food for Free

 Don't ignore those surveys at the bottom of restaurant receipts.
 They're a great way to score free food.
 A few minutes spent answering questions about your meal could net you a free appetizer, dessert, or entree.

 Where do all of those grocery store cast-offs go?
 Usually straight into the dumpster.
-There's a thriving subculture known as freeganism that attempts to put that waste to good use.
+There's a thriving subculture known as freeganism, which attempts to put that waste to good use.
 Join a freegan organization in your town, or go dumpster-diving on your own.

 Become a product tester for food manufacturers and try new products before they hit store shelves.
 You'll get free full-size products to try, plus cash or a gift card for sharing your opinion.